BartJanBoverhof/Masterthesis/README.md

 **Masterthesis repository by Bart-Jan Boverhof.**
-This repository contains all relevant code/files for the research project *The Realtime Assesment of Mental Workload by Means of Multiple Bio-Signals*.
+This repository contains all the relevant code/files for the research project *The Realtime Assesment of Mental Workload by Means of Multiple Bio-Signals*.
 For any questions please contact bjboverhof@gmail.com.
 A general overview of the content and structure of this repository, in addition to the required software is provided in the following table:

 | Folder | Description | Utilized software |